DarkWanderer/ClickHouse.Client/README.md

 ## What is it?

-[ClickHouse](https://github.com/ClickHouse/ClickHouse) is a blazing-fast 'big data' database, allowing for true 'Online' OLAP.
+[ClickHouse](https://github.com/ClickHouse/ClickHouse) is a fast 'big data' relational database, useful for storing large amounts of metrics/logs.
 This library provides a .NET interface for it

 ## Key features